owhite/balancing-robot-notes/DOCS/oct03_torque_response.md

 Main outcome:
 - shows amount of time to get the pendulum to 9 o'clock position.
+- note: in this case I added extra weight to the pendulum
 - shows torque is assymetric. note:
   - (-0.6) Nm takes 303 ms to get to position
   - (+0.6) Nm takes 342 ms to get to position